Ultimate Guide To Google My Business: Optimizing Your Company’s GMB Profile

 A good rule of thumb is to start with 20 photos.
 Add a few of your storefront, interior shots, signage, and even the décor.
 You’re trying to give people a “virtual experience” of what it’s like to shop at your store or work with you.

 Don’t just leave the same photos up forever by default.
 Add to them as your business shifts and grows.
-People want to know what they can expect when they come in today, not what they might have seen five years ago.
+People want to know what they can expect when they come in today, not what they might have seen a year ago.

 Photo requirements (according to Google)